BellaLi-ITblog/BellaLi-ITblog/PortSwigger/Authentication/Username enumeration via subtly different responses.md

 On the **Option** tab, under **Grep-Extract**, click **Add**.
 Find the response of error message and highlight the part.
 The rest will be adjusted automatically.

-This time, the Intruder attack will return one more column name **Error**, and the one who is slight different from other results will be ticked.
+This time, the Intruder attack will return the warning messages, and the one who is slight different from other results will be ticked.

 ## For password: